Sacramento Schools & Colleges

 Good-Paying Careers With the Most Yearly Job Openings

 By getting some post-secondary education, people in the Sacramento metro area can pursue occupations that have hundreds or thousands of open positions every year, which pay more than the average salary in this region.
 Based on BLS wage estimates and EDD average annual opening projections for 2016 to 2026, here are the top examples:

 Management analysts (2,060 yearly openings): Offer expert suggestions and advice to companies that need help making their ventures more lucrative and streamlined.
 You'll probably need at least a bachelor's degree.

 - Average yearly wage: $78,940

-General and operations managers (1,614 yearly openings): Preside over the everyday activities of a business establishment.
-In addition to at least a few years of experience in the particular industry you work in, a bachelor's degree may be required.
+General and operations managers (1,614 yearly openings): Preside over a business establishment's everyday activities.
+A bachelor's degree may be required in addition to at least a few years of experience in the particular industry you work in.

 - Average yearly wage: $121,970

 Registered nurses (1,472 yearly openings): Contribute to the comfort, recovery, and well-being of medical patients as one of the most vital kinds of health care professionals.
 You'll need to complete a state-approved nursing program and meet additional requirements to earn your license.